-As it has been pretty well advertised in the media, DOCSIS 3.1 is under development.
-NOTE: For further details on the DOCSIS 3.1 technology and its implementation, see the DOCSIS 3.1 Symposium materials from the SCTE Expo 2013 show.
+As it has been pretty well advertised in the media, DOCSIS 3.1 is under development and even beginning deployments.
+Comcast has announced deployments of DOCSIS 3.1 across multiple markets, and several other operators are doing the same.
+By 2017, DOCSIS 3.1 will have been broadly deployed in MSOs' networks.